Phoenix Reisen

 Phoenix Reisen new riverboats - CruiseMapper

-In 2019 was purchased the former hospital ship MS Viola (1995-built and previously named "MS Henry Dunant").
-The riverboat is homeported in Bonn Germany and operates itineraries on Rhine and Maas rivers.
+In 2019, the company purchased the former hospital ship MS Viola (1995-built and previously named "MS Henry Dunant").
+The riverboat is homeported in Bonn, Germany, and operates itineraries on the Rhine and Maas rivers.

-The company operates the chartered riverboats in Asia RV Charaidew 2, RV Lan Diep, RV Paukan 2007, RV Rajmahal, Century Sky (China).
-Chartered riverboats in Europe include MS Aurelia, Amadeus Diamond, Swiss Gloria, MS Magellan, MS Princess, MS Calypso, Rhein Prinzessin, MS Switzerland, MS Mecklenburg, MS Saxonia.
+The company also operates chartered riverboats in Asia, including RV Charaidew 2, RV Lan Diep, RV Paukan 2007, RV Rajmahal, and Century Sky (China).
+Chartered riverboats in Europe include MS Aurelia, Amadeus Diamond, Swiss Gloria, MS Magellan, MS Princess, MS Calypso, Rhein Prinzessin, MS Switzerland, MS Mecklenburg, and MS Saxonia.

-Chartered riverboats in Russia include Alexander Borodin, Dnieper Princess, Sergei Rachmaninov.
+Chartered riverboats in Russia include Alexander Borodin, Dnieper Princess, and Sergei Rachmaninov.

 Phoenix Reisen related cruise news